bhowell841/DeadScraper/README.md

 # DeadScraper
-Keeping up on all the news without favor.
+Keeping up on all the news without access or favor.